 Note: The backspace key is sometimes referred to as the rubout key, which is reference to a "rubout" key found on early terminal and computer keyboards.
 The rubout key performed the same function as today's backspace key.

-Where is the backspace key
+Where is the Backspace key?

-As seen in the picture to the right, the backspace key always has an arrow that points to the left and is in the top-right portion of the keyboard.
-On Apple computers, the backspace key is called 'delete' but performs the same function as the backspace.
+As seen in the picture to the right, the Backspace key always has an arrow that points to the left and is in the top-right portion of the keyboard.
+On Apple computers, the Backspace key is called 'delete' but performs the same function as the Backspace.

-Below is an overview of a computer keyboard with the backspace key highlighted in blue.
+Below is an overview of a computer keyboard with the Backspace key highlighted in blue.

-Does backspace remove text from the left or right of cursor?
+Does Backspace remove text from the left or right of cursor?

-With a PC keyboard that has a backspace when you press the backspace key it removes text to the left over the cursor.
-This can be easily remembered because the backspace key usually has an arrow that points to the left.
+With a PC keyboard that has a Backspace, when you press the Backspace key, it removes text to the left of the cursor.
+If you need to delete text to the right of the cursor, press the Delete key.